 Cape Town is an incredible city in an incredible setting.
 Planning your trip?
 Here are the things to do in Cape Town that you should not miss.

-I knew that Cape Town – and South Africa more broadly – was going to be something special – but I didn’t know how special.
+I knew that Cape Town – and South Africa more broadly – was going to be something special, but I didn’t know how special.
 Everything I experienced was spectacular, from the ridiculously beautiful vistas as the plane came in to land to the moment I watched the sun setting in Camps Bay.